Deep Legendre Transform

-Table \ref{tab:combined_benchmark} presents the $L^2$ errors and training times for both approaches.
-These benchmark results reveal a key finding: our implicit DLT approach performs essentially identically to direct learning when the convex conjugate is known analytically.
+Table \ref{tab:combined_benchmark} presents $L^2$ errors and training times for both approaches.
+These benchmark results reveal a key finding: DLT matches the performance of direct learning if the convex conjugate is known analytically.
 The $L^2$ errors for both methods are statistically \textit{identical}.

-When the dual validation samples are drawn from the training distribution, the Deep Legendre Transform learns the convex conjugate just as accurately (and almost as fast) as direct supervised learning of $f^*$ --- even though it never sees the true dual values.
+When the dual validation samples are drawn from the training distribution, DLT learns the convex conjugate just as accurately (and almost as fast) as direct supervised learning of $f^*$ --- even though it never sees the true dual values.

-These results validate a key advantage of our approach: DLT achieves the same approximation quality as methods that require knowing the analytical form of $f^*$, without actually needing this knowledge.
-This makes DLT applicable to the wide range of problems where $f^*$ does not have a known closed form, while still maintaining state-of-the-art performance in cases where the dual is known.
+These results validate a key advantage of our approach: DLT achieves the same approximation accuracy as methods that require knowing the analytical form of $f^*$, without actually needing this knowledge.
+This makes DLT applicable to the wide range of problems where $f^*$ does not have a known closed form, while still maintaining state-of-the-art performance in cases where the Legendre transform is known.